holunda-io/camunda-bpm-taskpool/docs/introduction/features.md

 A task list is an application that shows a list of tasks for each individual user, based on the user's profile, roles and authorizations.
 Polyflow's `taskpool` library provides a backend from which task lists can be served.

+!!! note
-!!! note If you are using taskpool with Camunda BPM, it can be seen as a replacement resp. add-on for Camunda's `TaskService`.
+    If you are using taskpool with Camunda Platform 7, it can be seen as a replacement resp. add-on for Camunda's `TaskService`.

 The `taskpool` library provides the following features: